bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Phase 5**: Nodes with address `xxxx xxxx x1xx` sends → Nodes `xxxx xxxx x0xx` receives
 - And so on for 24 phases...

 The brilliant part about this is that no node ever talks to its neighbor at the same time.
 Collisions are impossible, _and_ this scheme vastly simplifies the UART code for each node.
-In fact, because only dimension connection is active at any one time, **I CAN USE THE HARDWARE UARTS**, reconfigured for different pins for each phase with AFIO pin remapping.
+In fact, because only dimension connection is active at any one time, **I CAN USE THE HARDWARE UARTS**, reconfigured for different pins for each phase.
 This means no bit-banging pins to push data across nodes and _drastically_ reduces the complexity of the UART code.
 It's also _fast_:

 <b>Throughput at various baud rates:</b>
 <div class="table-wrap">